51 Catchy Email Subject Lines Proven To Boost Conversions

 Number

-As I mentioned above in the section about month and year variables, quantifying a variable can prove extremely powerful.
-I’ll use the same example I gave above:
+As we mentioned above in the section about month and year variables, quantifying a variable can prove extremely powerful.
+We’ll use the same example that was given above:

 “Do you want to lose X pounds in X months?”